Origins (Imagine Dragons album)

-Origins is the fourth studio album by the American pop rock band Imagine Dragons, released on November 9, 2018 by Kidinakorner, Polydor Records and Interscope Records.
+Origins is the fourth studio album by the American rock band Imagine Dragons, released on November 9, 2018, by Kidinakorner, Polydor Records and Interscope Records.

-The album was produced by the band members themselves, frequent collaborator Alex da Kid, Mattman & Robin, John Hill, Joel Little, Tim Randolph, and Jayson DeZuzio, who produced a majority of the band's previous effort, Evolve (2017), as well as Jorgen Odegard.
+The album was produced by the band members themselves, Alex da Kid, Mattman & Robin, John Hill, Joel Little, Tim Randolph, and Jayson DeZuzio, who produced a majority of the band's previous effort on their third studio album, Evolve (2017), as well as Jorgen Odegard.
 Frontman Dan Reynolds described Origins as a "sister album" to Evolve, and that it would complete a cycle of their music.

 Origins received generally mixed reviews from critics, but many claimed that the album is an improvement from Evolve.
 The album was preceded by four singles: "Natural", "Zero", "Machine" and "Bad Liar".
-An additional single, "Birds", was released in 2019.
+The final single, "Birds", was released in June 2019 in collaboration with Italian singer-songwriter Elisa.

 Background

 The album cover for Origins, along with several pieces of merchandise revolving around the album were leaked online on October 2, 2018.
 The following day, Imagine Dragons officially announced the album to the public with a trailer.
 Within the trailer, the band spoke about why they were releasing a new album so soon after their previous album Evolve, along with just finishing the Evolve World Tour in September 2018.
 Lead singer Dan Reynolds stated that although bands typically take a break for a while after touring, the band had already written songs that felt right to produce and release immediately, as they would be in a completely different place in the future.
 The end of the Evolve World Tour immediately concluded the Evolve album cycle, and began the Origins album cycle.